Determining a nonlinear hyperbolic system with unknown sources and nonlinearity: Statement of main results

 0.5cm

-\textbf{Acknowledgment.} The work of Y.-H. Lin is partially supported by the Ministry of Science and Technology Taiwan, under the Columbus Program: MOST-110-2636-M-009-007.
+\textbf{Acknowledgment.} The work of Y.-H. Lin is partially supported by the Ministry of Science and Technology Taiwan, under the program: 112-2628-M-A49-003.
 The work of H. Liu is supported by a startup fund from City University of Hong Kong and the Hong Kong RGC General Research Funds (projects 12301420, 12302919 and 12301218).
+The work of X. Liu is partially supported by NSF of China under grants 11871142 and 11971320.